Vonng/pigsty/docs/v-pgsql.md

 The password of the database user used to perform PostgreSQL stream replication must be in plaintext.
 The default is `DBUser.Replicator`.

-It is highly recommended to change this parameter when deploying in production environments!
+It is highly recommended to change this parameter when deploying in production envs!